slatter666/knickknack/VAE_ANIME/readme.md

 #### 1. Introduction
 - Here we will train a VAE to generate anime face
-- The dataset can be download from [kaggle anime face dataset](https://www.kaggle.com/datasets/splcher/animefacedataset), download the dataset to `dataset` directory and put all the images under directory `anime/raw/images`, when you finish, the dataset looks like this:
+- The dataset can be downloaded from [kaggle anime face dataset](https://www.kaggle.com/datasets/splcher/animefacedataset), download the dataset to `dataset` directory and put all the images under directory `anime/raw/images`, when you finish, the dataset looks like this:
 ```text
 dataset
 ├── anime